josh-tf/RaidTracker/README.md

 Trackers and notifications can be enabled globally with the global wildcard item `*` under the `_global` tracker category or under a specific tracker category.

-**Note:** When the global wildcard item `*` is enabled individual items that are enabled take priority over global settings.
+**Note: If the global wildcard tracker `*` is enabled individual trackers that are enabled take priority over global settings.
+When the plugin is first installed a default config is generated with certain trackers already enabled, if you would like to use the global config option first disable all trackers in the default config to avoid them overriding the global config settings!**

 **Globally enable all trackers and notifications in every category**
 ```json